zenywallet/caprese/README.md

 * **reqClient:** Pointer to the client object currently being processed in the thread context, the same as `client`.
 Normally, `client` should be used.

 ### Http Headers
 There are various efficient ways to parse http headers, though, Caprese uses the approach of predefining only the headers to be used and reading only those headers that are needed.
-I could not find any servers implementing this approach, so it may be very novel.
+I could not find any servers implementing this approach, so it may be very novel approach.
 Compared to a fast header parsing algorithm, this approach had an advantage over it.

 Enumerate any header IDs you have determined and target strings of headers to be retrieved in the `httpHeader:` block.
 The `httpHeader:` block must be in the `config:` block.